MadLittleMods/zig-ocr-neural-network/dev-notes.md

 $`\frac{\partial y_1}{\partial x_4} 1 / (1 + exp(-x_1)) = 0`$

-If we repeat that for each row, the Jacobian matrix ends up looking like:
+If we repeat this process for each row, the Jacobian matrix ends up looking like the following sparse matrix with only the diagonal $`k = i`$ elements as non-zero values:

 $`
 \begin{bmatrix}